LNXSeus/Advancely/README.md

 * **Pan**: Hold `Right-Click` or `Middle-Click` and drag to move the entire map of goals.
 * **Zoom**: Use the `Mouse Wheel` to zoom in and out, allowing you to see an overview or focus on specific details.
+* **Scroll Lists**: When hovering over a goal with many sub-items, the `Mouse Wheel` will scroll the list contents instead of zooming the map.
+You can also left-click and drag the scrollbar.
 * **Lock Layout**: Press the `SPACE` key to lock the grid layout.
 This prevents goals from rearranging when you resize the window, giving you precise control over how many items appear in each row.
 * **Reset Layout**: Click the "Reset Layout" button in the bottom-right corner to instantly reset the pan and zoom to